keepyourarrow/One-Room-Hotel/README.md

 There is no data so no rooms would be displayed.
 To start a project - press the Populate Data button on the top.

 Rooms should appear now.

 The purpose of the site for a user is to find a room that he likes and order it.
 You can do a basic things that a non-logined user can do.
 Like viewing rooms.
 But you can only order one if you are registered.

-You can signup or login as 2 preexisting users.
+You can signup or login as 2 preexisting users:

 As a normal user:

 username: normaluser

 password: normaluser

 Or as an admin:

 username: admin

 password: admin

 Admin has more tools that he can use like creating/deleting rooms.